esphome/esphome-docs/components/climate/mitsubishi_itp.rst

 Select Configuration
 ------------------------
-The Mitsubishi UART device has several select components built in whose default configuration can be overridden using the normal select variables (see: :ref:`config-select`).
+The Mitsubishi ITP device has several select components built in whose default configuration can be overridden using the normal select variables (see: :ref:`config-select`).
 Current built-in select components include:

 - ``vane_position_select``
 - ``horizontal_vane_position_select``